About This Animal

 RANGE: North and eastern Australia

 HABITAT: coastal waters; can also enter intertidal estuaries

 DIET: small zooplankton

 Blubber jellyfish can range in color from tan to bright blue to deep purple.
 Their coloration is believed to be a form of sunscreen, and intensifies when they are exposed to sunlight.

 When dried and preserved properly, this species is considered a delicacy in many Asian countries.
-With its numbers increasing in Australian waters, many fishermen have turned to harvesting the blubber jellyfish to sell to foreign markets for food.
-Jellyfish meat is a high protein/low fat food.
+With it numbers increasing in Australian waters many fishermen have turned to harvesting the blubber jellyfish to sell to foreign markets.